The Missouri Area United Methodist Church has an abundance of records and it is worthwhile to search them.

 Also, look at the site for the General Commission on Archives and History, which includes names and addresses of Missouri contacts.
 It also has a searchable database of materials held.

 Check at repositories to see if records have been stored there and look for individuals who were members of a particular Methodist church.
-If not, contact the church for information about their birth, death, marriage, etc., records.
-When you cannot find the individual church, Missouri has Archives and History groups, which may be of help.
+If not, contact the church for information about their birth, death, marriage, etc. When you cannot find the individual church, Missouri has archives and history groups, which may be of help.

 Written by Joyce Mercer, 2005

 A Brief History of The Kingshighway United Methodist Church, 900 Bellerive Boulevard, St. Louis, Missouri, 1877–1977.
 St. Louis: Kingshighway Methodist Church, 1977.